See a range of resources and information to help take care of your wellbeing. Also find out who to contact if you need help.

-The nearest pharmacy to the campus is the Coldean Pharmacy, just off Coldean Lane in Beaty Avenue.
-See information on emergency prescriptions and pharmacy services over holidays or out of hours and pharmacies close to the University.
+The nearest pharmacy to the campus is the Coldean Pharmacy, just off Coldean Lane in Beatty Avenue.
+Check emergency prescription and pharmacy services over holidays or out of hours and pharmacies close to the University.

 If you normally collect your prescriptions from the University pharmacy you will be able to collect them from an alternative service.
-Students who are registered with the online prescription service at the University Health Centre and wish to change their current registered pharmacy and will need to change their destination pharmacy.
+If you’re registered with the online prescription service at the University Health Centre and wish to change your current registered pharmacy, you’ll need to change your destination pharmacy.